lsuits/lsu-block_quickmail/README.md

 ## Installation

+**Note:** In order for this block to send messages you need to have CRON working and running properly on your server.
+If you don't have CRON running regularly, **do not install** (or upgrade) this block!

 Quickmail should be installed like any other block.
 See the [Moodle Docs page on plugin installation](https://docs.moodle.org/34/en/Installing_plugins#Installing_a_plugin) for more info.
 You can also find Quickmail on the official [Moodle Plugin Directory](https://moodle.org/plugins/block_quickmail).

 If you are upgrading from v1 to v2, a data migration script is included in this plugin which will format your existing data to the new structure. **Note:** Signatures and Alternate Emails are not carried over, however, and will have to be re-created manually.